Distributor Contract Template

 This Agreement constitutes the entire agreement between the parties and supersedes all prior negotiations, representations, or agreements, whether written or oral.
 This Agreement may be executed in counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

 A distributorship contract is a powerful partnership tool that brings suppliers (or manufacturers) and distributors together.
-This legally binding agreement sets the stage for successful teamwork, covering key aspects like:
+It sets the stage for successful teamwork, covering key aspects like:

 Let's get familiar with the two main players in a distributorship contract: